AatminPChavda/Client-Server-File-Transfer/README.md

 # Client-Server-File-Transfer
-This is a project that connects a server and client to transfer files along with messages
+This is a project based on socket programming that helps to connect a server and client to transfer files along with messages.
+It has a very simple UI which can be used to see how files are transferred from client to server.

 ## Steps Required to successfully run the program